 The height describes the vertical distance from the camera to the ground plane of the captured image.
 Typically the elevation of the mounted camera above the ground.

 Show sensor values...

-Click to automatically see the camera parameters, for example, Tilt angle [°], Roll angle [°] and Focal length [mm].
+Click to automatically see the camera parameters, for example, Tilt angle [°] and Roll angle [°].
 These calibration values are measured by the device sensors.
 Click OK to transfer them to the Positioning settings page.